wellcometrust/reach/README.md

 # Wellcome Reach

-Wellcome Reach is an open source service for discovering how research publications are being cited in global policy documents, including those produced by policy organizations such as the WHO, MSF, and the UK government.
+Wellcome Reach is an open source service for discovering how research publications are cited in global policy documents, including those produced by policy organizations such as the WHO, MSF, and the UK government.
 Key parts of it include: